ChrystianMelo/Interprocess/README.md

 This project demonstrates how to coordinate communication and synchronization between instances or processes using shared memory and mutexes.
 It provides a mechanism to control the execution flow and ensure proper handling of resources in multi-instance environments.

 # Dependencies
-Boost C++ Library (interprocess module)
-Documentation for synchronization mechanisms: [Boost Interprocess - Synchronization Mechanisms](https://www.boost.org/doc/libs/1_47_0/doc/html/interprocess/synchronization_mechanisms.html#interprocess.synchronization_mechanisms.conditions)
+Boost C++ Library (interprocess module) [Boost Interprocess - Synchronization Mechanisms](https://www.boost.org/doc/libs/1_47_0/doc/html/interprocess/synchronization_mechanisms.html#interprocess.synchronization_mechanisms.conditions)

 # Functionality
 The project includes the following components: